 Jesus said “I have come so that you might have life – life in all its fullness.”(St John’s gospel Chapter 10, verse 10)

 As a Church of England school we will provide a daily act of collective worship which is based on Christian principles.
-Acts of Collective Worship abilities and backgrounds of all pupils and allow those pupils from non-Christian families to join in.
+Acts of Collective Worship are inclusive of pupils with all abilities and backgrounds of all pupils and allow those pupils from non-Christian families to join in.
 In order to achieve this there will be:

 Wednesday: Class outdoor Collective Worship, led by class teacher.

-Every year Reverend Jenny Edmans coordinates a fantastic Prayer Space week at Brill School.
-One of our rooms is transformed into a calm, tranquil and reflective space where all our pupils take part in reflective and thought provoking activities.
+Every year Reverend Jenny Edmans coordinates a fantastic Prayer Space week held either at Brill School, or All Saints Church in the village.
+The setting is transformed into a calm, tranquil and reflective space where all our pupils take part in reflective and thought provoking activities.
 There is a huge amount of community and church support, a variety of people come in during this week to lead and support our pupils in these enriched activities that develop and provoke the children’s spiritual, moral, social and cultural understanding and learning.
 Our community are involved and invited to come in towards the end of the week too.

 Below are a few quotes from pupils who have commented on their experience in Prayer Space.

 Parents who do not wish their children to take part in Collective Worship have the right to withdraw them in line with the DfE requirements and need to inform the Headteacher.
 The school will provide supervision for such pupils.

 My favourite part was the tranquil bubble tube which sat surrounded by comfy cushions.
 The happy colours of the tube helped you to relax and think about things that we are thankful for.Year 6 pupil